Rokhlin dimension: duality, tracial properties, and crossed products: Structure of the crossed product

 \item We have

 \item We have

 \item We have

 \item Let $n\in\N$.
-If $A$ is nuclear and has uniquely $n$-divisible $K$-theory, then the same is true for $A\rtimes_\alpha G$ and $A^\alpha$. \item If $A$ is nuclear and has rational $K$-theory, then the same is true for $A\rtimes_\alpha G$ and $A^\alpha$. \item If $A$ is nuclear and has trivial $K$-theory, then the same is true for $A\rtimes_\alpha G$ and $A^\alpha$. \item If $A$ is separable, nuclear, and satisfies the UCT, then the same is true for $A\rtimes_\alpha G$ and $A^\alpha$. \ee \end{thm} \begin{proof} We argue for the fixed point algebra $A^\alpha$ first.
+If $A$ is nuclear, satisfies the UCT, and has uniquely $n$-divisible $K$-theory, then the same is true for $A\rtimes_\alpha G$ and $A^\alpha$. \item If $A$ is nuclear, satisfies the UCT, and has rational $K$-theory, then the same is true for $A\rtimes_\alpha G$ and $A^\alpha$. \item If $A$ is nuclear, satisfies the UCT, and has trivial $K$-theory, then the same is true for $A\rtimes_\alpha G$ and $A^\alpha$. \item If $A$ is separable, nuclear, and satisfies the UCT, then the same is true for $A\rtimes_\alpha G$ and $A^\alpha$. \ee \end{thm} \begin{proof} We argue for the fixed point algebra $A^\alpha$ first.
 By \autoref{prop:ApproxCP}, it is enough to check that the classes in the statement satisfy conditions (P1) and (P2) of \autoref{df:criterionCP}.
 For the former, this is the content of \autoref{thm:P1}, and for the latter, this is the content of \autoref{prop:P2} and \autoref{thm:UCTP2}.

 Recall that the crossed product $A\rtimes_\alpha G$ is Morita equivalent to $A^\alpha\otimes\K(L^2(G))$.
 Now, the properties in (1)--(2) and (7)--(10) are invariant under stable isomorphism, and the nuclear dimension and decomposition rank of a \ca\ and its stabilization are identical, so the result for the crossed product follows.
 It remains to observe that for any \ca\ $B$, one has $\mathrm{sr}(B\otimes \K)\leq \mathrm{sr}(B)$ and $\RR(B\otimes\K)\leq \RR(B)$, so the proof is finished. \end{proof}